Gin Rummy Scoring Explained (Knock, Gin & Undercut)

 Common Scoring Mistakes Beginners Make

-• Knocking without checking opponent discards
+Knocking without checking opponent discards

-• Assuming gin is always possible
+Assuming gin is always worth waiting for

 Understanding scoring helps you make better decisions before the round ends.